jjdii/serverless-cors-proxy/README.md

 cd serverless-cors-proxy
 ```

 2) Create a new user in AWS IAM with `AdministratorAccess`.
-Save the access keys provided.
+Save the access keys provided for step 4.

 3) Create a new API in the AWS API Gateway.

 4) Run the setup script.
-It will ask for your AWS access keys.
+It will ask for your AWS access keys from step 2.
 ```
 ./sls setup
 ```